AdomceXD/BTK-Game-engine-V4/README.md

 # BTK-Game-engine-V4
 Version 4 of Bebutex Game engine for Command Line games built ontop of V3.

+**ENGINE ONLY CURRENTLY WORKS ON LINUX.
+WINDOWS SUPPORT IS NOT PLANNED**

 # Installation
 ```
 git clone https://github.com/AdomceXD/BTK-Game-engine-V4